Last updated on May 16th, 2019

 03. Say No To Puns Or Funny Names

 Consulting business is a serious business.
 And, for that matter, it needs a professional name.
 Anything funny or cheesy in the name may work against its rapport.
+A funny name will not look professional on the logo.
+Gather some consulting business logo ideas.
+Consider what name fits in such logos.

 People will develop a mindset that if the name itself is funny, how would they take the consulting responsibility or work professionally!
 In simple words, it will create a bad impression among your target audience.
 And, it will block your company’s growth in the long run.
 So, find other ways to stand out.